eryjus/century-os/journals/JOURNAL-v0.5.1.md

 At this point, I want to clean up a few things and then commit this code (and clean up the other branches that need to be cleaned up).

+---

+OK, this has been merged and I have started sub-branch `v0.5.1b`.
+There are still 12 issues left to complete in Redmine.

+I have decided to handle only 3 of them at this point (2 of the 3 are very similar).
+I really want to get into the debugger.
+So, with that, I am also debating whether I take on my file cleanup effort now or wait and take care of it as I go.
+I really want to get into the debugger.
+I really need something new to work on!
+I think my last task will be to check if this will run on real x86 hardware.
+And it does!